rehierl/html-outliner-spec/issue-associations-notes.md

 into a mandatory one, unless it is explicitly declared to be optional.
 It should be marked to be optional.

-NOTE - This property is **in conflict with the definition of a heading for an element of sectioning content**.
-In essence, there are two definitions for a `heading` property that have a different meaning: `Node.heading` refers to an outer heading element (superordinate) and `SectioningContentElement.heading` (from the definition of 'sectioning content element' itself) to an inner heading element (subordinate).
+This property is **in conflict with the definition of a heading for an element of sectioning content**.
+In essence, there are two definitions for a `heading` property that have a different meaning: `Node.heading` refers to an outer/parent heading element (superordinate) and `SectioningContentElement.heading` (from the definition of the 'sectioning content element' itself) to an inner heading element (subordinate).